gongybable/gongybable.github.io/pages/Knowledge_Base/cnn/index.md

 ![alt text](case_4.png) <br />
 <small>*Neural Network with Large Data Set, Different Data*</small>

-## Vanishing Gradient Problem
-The gradient tends to get smaller as we move backward through the hidden layers.
-So in deep neural network, the gradients of the loss function in initial layers approaches zero, making the network hard to train.
-The random initialization means the first layer throws away most information about the input image.
-Even if later layers have been extensively trained, they will still find it extremely difficult to identify the input image, simply because they don’t have enough information.
-Below are a few techniques to avoid vanishing gradient problem.

-* RELU <br />
-ReLU has a derivative of 1, while sigmoid function has a derivative of 0.25 maximum.

-* ResNet <br />
-Residual networks provide residual connections straight to earlier layers.
-The residual connection directly adds the value at the beginning of the block to the end of the block `(F(x)+x)`.
-This residual connection doesn’t go through activation functions that “squashes” the derivatives, resulting in a higher overall derivative of the block.

-* Batch Normalization <br />
-The vanishing gradient problem arises when a large input space is mapped to a small one, causing the derivatives to disappear.
-Batch normalization reduces this problem by simply normalizing the input so `|x|` doesn’t reach the outer edges of the sigmoid function.

-## Dead Filters:
-ReLU units can be fragile during training and can “die”.
-For example, a large gradient flowing through a ReLU neuron could cause the weights to update in such a way that the neuron will never activate on any datapoint again.
-If this happens, then the gradient flowing through the unit will forever be zero from that point on.
-That is, the ReLU units can irreversibly die during training since they can get knocked off the data manifold.
-For example, you may find that as much as 40% of your network can be “dead” (i.e. neurons that never activate across the entire training dataset) if the learning rate is set too high.
-With a proper setting of the learning rate this is less frequently an issue.

-“Leaky” ReLUs with a small positive gradient for negative inputs (y=0.01x when x < 0 say) are one attempt to address this issue and give a chance to recover.

-For sigmoid units, if weights are very large numbers, then the sigmoid will saturate(tail regions), resulting into dead as well.
-Therefore, we usually initialize the weights for `n` inputs with below techniques:
-* uniform distribution with weights equal to `1/n`.
-* normal distribution with scale `1/√n`.

 ## Visualize Filters
 The filter weights are useful to visualize because well-trained networks usually display nice and smooth filters without any noisy patterns.
 Noisy patterns can be an indicator of a network that hasn’t been trained for long enough, or possibly a very low regularization strength that may have led to overfitting.